karttur/soil-spectro/_posts/2022/2022-09-23-spectrodata-OSSL4ML08-mlmodel04.markdown

 ### Introduction

-In the previous posts you have developed models for predicting different soil properties from spectral data.
-If you applied the different options for selecting a subset of features and/or applying hyper-parameter tuning, you have probably discovered that a subset of the original data is sufficient for predicting a particular soil property.
+In the previous posts you developed models for predicting different soil properties from spectral data.
+If you applied the different options for selecting a subset of features and/or hyper-parameter tuning, you have probably discovered that a subset of the original data is sufficient for predicting a particular soil property.
 And that each predicted property relies on a different set of covariates (spectra and spectra derivatives).
+You will most likely also have discovered that a particular regressor gives better result for each target feature.

-this last post describes how you can use the knowledge you gained on "parsimonious" model parameterisation for a-priori definition of the covariates to use, and the model definition.
+This last post describes how you can use the knowledge you gained on the combination of covariates, regressor and model parameterisation for a-priori definition of models for the target properties.

+You can manually define a set of a-priori covariates and then apply hyper-parameter tuning using only this limited set.
+Doing so will speed up the hyper-parameter tuning, if you selected a limited set of covariates that is.

+You can also use the manual setting of covariates that have a theoretical or empirical signal relating to the target feature you aim at predicting, and then test the relative performance of the different regressors, with or without hyper-parameter tuning.

 ### Prerequisites

 To follow the hands-on instructions, this post requires that you completed the processing as outlined in the posts on [downloading](../spectrodata-OSSL4ML01-download) and [importing](../spectrodata-OSSL4ML02-arrange) the OSSL spectral data.
 You must also have access to a Python interpreter with the packages [<span class='package'>matplotlib</span>](https://matplotlib.org) and [<span class='package'>scikit learn (sklearn)</span>](https://scikit-learn.org/stable/) installed.

 ### Manually defining the covariates